-A simple method that I used before 2016 involved these four things :
+A simple method of frequency measurement that I used before 2016 involved these four things :

 - a frequency standard that I could keep close to the UTC frequency scale,